quou/quou.github.io/markdown/index.md

 # George Lamb

-Home page of George Lamb, student and programmer.
+Home page of George Lamb, aspiring programmer studying at AIE.

 I'm experienced with the following technologies:
  - C